Table of Contents

 According to the myth, Sekhmet’s attack almost killed all humankind, but Ra intervened to save humanity.
 He decided to stop the killing spree of the lioness goddess but could not make her listen to him.
 In the end, he dyed some beer to make it look like blood.
 Sekhmet kept on drinking the beer until she got drunk and forgot her vengeful task.
 Thanks to this, humanity was saved.

 Worship of Sekhmet

-Sekhmet had different festivals during the year to keep her rage under control.
+Sekhmet had different festivals during the year, meant to keep her rage under control.
 In these festivals, the Egyptians drank high quantities of alcohol to imitate the drinking of the goddess when Ra appeased her wrath.
 Her main cult center was located in Memphis, but a number of temples were built in her honor, the oldest known in Abusir, dating from the 5th dynasty..

 Although Sekhmet had to do with medicine and curative properties, she was also a vengeful strong lioness.
 Even the mighty Ra could not stop her from attacking her enemies.
 Sekhmet was a warrior and a symbol of power in times where women had roles of mothers and wives.
 Her wildness and her associations with war turned her into a ferocious character that still impacts society.

 - Sun disk – This relates to her association with Ra and hints at her role as an important deity with great power

 - Red linen – Sekhmet is typically portrayed in red linen, which symbolizes blood, but also her native Lower Egypt.
 This connection is apt, as Sekhmet is a warrior goddess, and is famous for her myth where she slakes her thirst by drinking reddened beer mistaken for blood.